FBoucher/stream-projects/Streams/2020-07-22-Stream115-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is bringing all the functionalities of the previous admin website to manage our short URLs into TinyBlazorAdmin.
+Everything that was possible with the server version must be possible into the client only one.

-📺 - Twitch archive - stream no.109
+📺 - Twitch archive - stream no.115

 Replay
 ------